NGPVAN/job-descriptions/advertisements/devops engineer.md

 Responsibilities
 ----------------

 The goal of our DevOps team is to automate all the work that goes into turning an idea into a production feature, other than the stuff that our product and engineering teams are already doing.
 It turns out that we do a lot of things that would be faster, cheaper, and safer if automated, and we'd like to hire someone to help us make even more progress on them.
-The job itself involves a fair bit of research to understand the engineering problems and find good technical solutions, as well as plenty of scripting in Powershell.
-It also involves being aggressively empathetic to other departments while maintaining the systems making them more efficient and reliable.
-We want get our work done but also build a culture where everyone is competent to unblock themselves, and feels empowered to do it.
+The job itself involves empathy to understand the engineering problems and research to find good technical solutions.
+Those solutions will often involve some amount of Powershell, either as the primary implementation or as glue for other functionality.
+Beyond just individual contributions, we are trying to build a culture where everyone is competent to unblock themselves, and feels empowered to do it.
+We'd love your help!

 What we're looking for
 ----------------------